 Plot out accuracy between validation and training to identify overfit issues.

 Plot activation/gradient histograms for all layers.
-If initialization is not done correctly, there should be a lot of dead/saturated nodes.
+If initialization is not done correctly, many dead or saturated nodes will be seen.

 For visualization problem, try to display the filter in an early layer and the activations.